“There is wisdom at the intersection of our knowledge, our passion and our clients needs” Mindy Gibbins-Klein

 Simon Sinek explains it perfectly: “People do not buy what you do, they buy why you do it” and “Which companies stand out for their quality, their service and their communications?

 Does your business make any difference to anyone?

 Recently, we have been considering what difference we, as a team, make to our clients, because we want to define and convey that message in our website and general messaging.
-As Web Partners we aim to deliver a web solution that helps our clients grow their business profitably.
+As a Web Design Agency we aim to helps our clients be effective online, so they get the clients they really want.
 How do you make a difference?

 Ways to make your business stand out – explain them

 Offer – Do you offer value?

 Guarantees – Take the risk away from the buyer or part of it

 We realise we have a great offering and are good web partners for our chosen clients, but we do not always convey that clearly in all our messaging, through all our chosen channels, website and Social Media.

 When we talk with potential clients, we convert most enquiries to clients, mainly because we connect and we only offer our services, if they are the right solution to the clients problem or add value.
 But the challenge is to get the message across before we meet, in order to actually get the meeting in the first place.
 This will drive up the leads and help us help more clients, which in turn will drive sales, which will leads to more employment for us and our clients.

 Ikigai – The Japanese word for reason for being.
 The word translated to English roughly means “thing that you live for” or “the reason for which you wake up in the morning.
 That intersection between, what you are good at, what you love, what you can get paid for and what the world needs.
 So what is your Ikigai?
 Image courtsey Wikimedia